Business Administration - MBA

-This concentration is delivered in a 100 percent online format and is available to all MBA students regardless of location or track selection.
+This concentration is delivered in a 100 percent online format and is available to all MBA students regardless of track selection.
 Courses will be scheduled in winter and summer terms allowing students to complete the concentration in as little as one calendar year.

 Undergraduate course work and degree, relevant work experience, and goals statement will be evaluated and form the basis for admission.
 To be eligible for admission to the MBA Program applicants must: